This document is the proprietary work product of Health Insurance Advisors and intended for the sole use of our clients.

 # exemptions claimed on 1040

-Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2019 income is ends up higher than the estimated amount submitted.
+Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2020 income is ends up higher than the estimated amount submitted.
 Therefore, in some cases, if you are unsure of your income, it may be beneficial to estimate income on the lower end, rather than the higher end.
-That is because at the lower estimated income you may fall in the cost-sharing category.
-However, the IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.
+Because at the lower estimated income you may fall in the cost-sharing category.
+The IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.